Why suppressing feelings can make you sick and unhappy

 Why we suppress emotions and feelings

-We are conditioned as a child by our environment, by our parents, in kindergarten, at school, by our friends etc. in a way that we start to suppress our feelings.
+We are conditioned as a child by our environment, by our parents, in kindergarten, at school, by our friends, by society, etc. in a way that we start to repress our feelings.

 - Don't cry!

 - That's not so bad after all.